 Henn na Hotel Akasaka

-Families looking for simple, budget friendly accommodation in the heart of Asakusa should consider Henn na Hotel Akasaka.
-With some of the cheapest accommodation in the area, facilities are basic but they have all the necessities any family needs.
+Families looking for simple, budget-friendly accommodation in the heart of Asakusa should consider Henn na Hotel Akasaka.
+It offers some of the cheapest accommodation in the area.
+The facilities are basic, but they have all the necessities any family needs.

 Henn na Hotel is centrally located in Asakusa and close to Tokyo Tower.
 The Asakusa station is around a 4-minute walk away, making it easy to explore the city without having to move hotels.